Origin | Anterior surface radius Adjacent interosseous membrane of forearm |

 Here we can see the first origin point of the flexor pollicis longus highlighted in red.
 The origin is on the anterior surface of the radius.

-Here we can see the second origin point of the flexor pollicis longus on the interosseous membrane of forearm.
+Here we can see the interosseous membrane of forearm which is an origin of the flexor pollicis longus.

 Here we can see the insertion of the flexor pollicis longus highlighted in blue.
 The insertion is on the palmar aspect of the base of the distal phalanx of the thumb.